 Depending on your use case, GKE cluster registrations may also require the following:

-- If you are registering a cluster with fleet Workload Identity enabled (recommended), ensure GKE Workload Identity is enabled on the cluster.
+- If you want your registered cluster to have fleet Workload Identity enabled (recommended), ensure GKE Workload Identity is enabled on the cluster.
+Autopilot clusters have Workload Identity enabled by default.

 - If you are registering a cluster to a fleet in a different project (also known as cross-project registration), ensure you have set up the necessary permissions.